 The Ozarks cover parts of Arkansas, Missouri, Oklahoma, and Kansas.
 As part of the Boston Mountains and the St. Francois Mountains, the area is known as the U.S. Interior Highland and is the most extensive highland region between the Appalachian Mountains and the Rocky Mountains.
 Covering nearly 47,000 square miles, the Ozarks run from Interstate 40 in Arkansas to the suburbs of St. Louis.

 Pro Tip: Book about 6 months in advance if possible.
 In December, cabin rentals are being booked for May.

 8. Northeastern Georgia Mountains

-Northeastern Georgia’s Mountain area is THE up and coming spot to vacation, it seems.
-Featured recently in Southern Living magazine, places like Dahlonega, Dacusville, and Helen, Georgia are all looking like good spots to go to for a getaway that isn’t filled with tourists.
-From wineries, to caving, to spa get-aways, to trips on some of the hottest TV series filming locations, this is a new and exciting place to vacation.
+Northeastern Georgia’s Mountain area is THE up-and-coming spot to vacation, it seems.
+Places like Dahlonega and Helen, Georgia are looking like good spots to go to for a getaway that isn’t filled with tourists.
+From wineries to caving, to spa getaways, to trips on some of the hottest TV series filming locations, this is a new and exciting place to vacation.

 9. Black Hills And Badlands Of South Dakota